flurium/jing/docs/tech-requirements.md

 - home/search/filter - search form, show products and categories.
 - auth - login or register
-- product - show concrete product info and properties, try show 5-10 similar products (lazy load). admin should have delete product button.
+- product - show concrete product info and properties, try to show 5-10 similar products (lazy load). admin should have a delete product button.
 - comments - comments for concrete products, answers, write answer form
 - cart - show orders which aren't paid
 - history - show orders which are paid
-- create product - create new product form, then go to add properties form. can add state (published/draft), while draft we can edit it.
+- create a product - create a new product form, then go to add properties form. can add state (published/draft), while draft we can edit it.
 - my products - show all user products
-- my sells - show history of orders of user's products
+- my sales - show the history of orders of user's products
-- categories managment - add, delete, edit categories only for admins
+- categories management - add, delete, and edit categories only for admins

+## Team

+### Roman Koshchei

+Team Leads.
+Look after other teammates.
+Do global decisions.

+### Mariia Shcherbak

+Really beautiful.
+If she understands she will do excellent.

+### Lytvynenko Vitalii

+Great man.
+Have fantastic thoughts.
+Do some difficult stuff.

+### Fliud Dmytro

+Funny guy.
+Need some help to keep the quality of the code.